antonagestam/django-access-manager/README.md

 ### Requirements

-Access requirements are specified by extending the `BaseRequirement` class.
+Access requirements are specified by extending the `Requirement` class.
 The `is_fulfilled` method is what defines your logic of when the requirement is fulfilled.
 By overriding `not_fulfilled` you specify what should happen if the requirement is not fulfilled.
 For example this simple `LoggedIn`